 Every year, Humane Long Island rescues hundreds of domestic ducks, roosters, and other fowl cruelly and illegally abandoned to the wild on Long Island, often following school hatching projects or Easter photoshoots.
 They suffer from frostbite, fungal and bacterial infections, and are riddled with parasites.
 This is not only tragic for the birds; it can also be disastrous for ecosystems.

-What are domestic ducks and where do they come from?
+Who are domestic ducks and where do they come from?

 Just like our companion and farmed animals, domestic ducks were domesticated by humans thousands of years ago.
 Years of selective breeding have produced animals vastly different from their wild counterparts, both physiologically and psychologically, just like dogs and wolves.
 Bred for either egg or meat production, domestic ducks have tiny wings, large bodies and generally no camouflage.
 They typically cannot fly, and they can never migrate — literally sitting ducks for predators and cruel people when abandoned to the wild.